 &

-5) last one, NOT KitchenAid Brand, and… NO Lead!
-[Amazon link here to this product*].
+5) last one is NOT KitchenAid brand (plastic attachment by Beater Blade), and … NO Lead!
+(Amazon link here to this product*).

-The 4th one from the left (I was told) is newish purchased [c.
-2014].
-I don’t know the exact ages of the other ones.
+The 4th one from the left (I was told) is newish purchased (c.
+2014).
+I don’t know the exact ages of the other examples pictured.

 For all of my Lead-free home #SaferChoices, click here!

-As you can (and many manufacturers do) make kitchen items and cookware with no Lead – we (as consumers) should expect high standards from a name like KitchenAid, so I personally am disappointed to find any Lead in these products — regardless of whether or not it is leaching.
+As you can (and many manufacturers do) make kitchen items and cookware with no Lead, we (as consumers) should expect high standards from a “trusted” household name like KitchenAid, so I personally am disappointed to find any Lead in any of their products — regardless of whether or not the Lead has been proven to be leaching into the food being prepared with these items.

-Thank you for reading and for sharing my posts (your sharing of my posts helps me to generate advertising income that helps to pay for the independent consumer goods testing work I do!)
+Thank you for reading and for sharing Lead Safe Mama posts and articles (when you share what we write, it helps to generate advertising income that — in turn — helps pay for the independent consumer goods testing work we conduct and report here on the website!).

 As always, please let me know if you have any questions.